 What We Believe

 - We believe that the Bible, as originally given to men through the prophets and apostles, is the inerrant and infallible Word of God (II Timothy 3:16).
 It provides revelation about the creation of the universe and all that exists within it, of humanity’s fall into sin, humanity’s need for and provision of salvation, and instructions for our standard of living, our earthly ministry, and our future reign with Christ.
-The earthly ministry of Christians generally involves sharing the good news about Jesus with others and also includes a struggle with an evil spiritual adversary called Satan (Ephesians 6:11-18, Revelation 12:7-12).
+The earthly ministry of Christians involves sharing the good news about Jesus with others.
+Our Christian walk also includes a struggle with an evil spiritual adversary that the Bible calls Satan (Ephesians 6:11-18, Revelation 12:7-12).

-- We believe in One God, the Creator of heaven and earth and of all things that exist (Deuteronomy 6:4, Mark 12:29-30).
+- We believe in One God, in three persons, the Creator of heaven and earth and of all things that exist (Deuteronomy 6:4, Mark 12:29-30).

-- We believe in repentance, which is a turning away from sin and turning to God through faith in Jesus Christ (Mark 1:14-15, Acts 2:37-38, Acts 16:30-33), because the Bible teaches that all have sinned and fall short of the glory of God (Romans 3:23).
-Such a turning to God is called the “new birth” experience (John 3:1-7), and it does not come by any human effort (like joining a church) but only through one’s response to the work of the Holy Spirit in his or her life (Luke 5:32, John 16:7-14).
-We also believe in the ongoing conformity (called sanctification) of believers in Christ to the nature of Christ, who lives in us by the Holy Spirit (Romans 12:1-2, I Corinthians 6:17-20, II Corinthians 6:17-18, Philippians 2:13, I Peter 1:13-25, I John 3:2-3).
+- We believe in repentance, which is a turning away from sin and turning to God by grace through faith in Jesus Christ (Mark 1:14-15, Acts 2:37-38, Acts 16:30-33), because the Bible teaches that all have sinned and fall short of the glory of God (Romans 3:23).
+Such a turning to God is called the “new birth” experience (John 3:1-7), and it does not come by any human effort (like joining a church) but only through one’s response to the gospel through the work of the Holy Spirit in his or her life (Luke 5:32, John 16:7-14).
+We also believe in the ongoing conformity (called sanctification or renewing of the mind) of believers in Christ to the nature of Christ, who lives in us by the Holy Spirit (Romans 12:1-2, I Corinthians 6:17-20, II Corinthians 6:17-18, Philippians 2:13, I Peter 1:13-25, I John 3:2-3).
 Seeing our need for repentance, believing in the finished work of Jesus for our salvation, and becoming more like Jesus in our behavior is all a work of God’s grace (Ephesians 2:8-9).

 - We believe in the Christian sacraments of baptism and communion (Matthew 28:19, Acts 2:38, I Corinthians 11:23-32).